Israel–Russia relations: 2000s

 The relationship between Israel and Russia substantially began to improve only in 2000, with the election of the more pro-Israel Vladimir Putin, and in 2001, with election of the more pro-Russian Ariel Sharon, who described Putin as "a true friend of Israel".
+In 2005, Vladimir Putin visited Jerusalem.

 In 2006, Israeli troops found evidence of Russian made Kornet-E and Metis-M anti-tank systems in Hezbollah's possession in southern Lebanon.
 In 2007, in response to accusations that it was supplying terrorist groups with weapons, Russia said it was conducting inspections of Syrian weapons storage facilities to prevent the weapons from reaching unintended customers.
 This strained the already-deteriorating relations between Russia and Israel.
 In the same year, Vladimir Zhirinovsky, visiting as part of a government delegation, said that he was concerned particularly about the economic situation for the more than one million Russians living in Israel, and that "Russia will never allow any kind of violence against Israel".

 Russia planned to sell advanced surface-to-air missiles to neighboring countries, and condemned Israel's actions in the Gaza War.
 Russia also sent 60 tons of tent, medicines, food and other humanitarian aid to the Palestinians.

 2010s

 In 2011, Putin said: "Israel is, in fact, a special state to us.
 It is practically a Russian-speaking country.
 Israel is one of the few foreign countries that can be called Russian-speaking.
 It's apparent that more than half of the population speaks Russian".
 Putin additionally claimed that Israel could be considered part of the Russian cultural world, and contended that "songs which are considered to be national Israeli songs in Israel are in fact Russian national songs".
 He further stated that he regarded Russian-speaking Israeli citizens as his compatriots and part of the 'Russian world'.
+In 2012, Vladimir Putin once again visited Jerusalem.

 In April 2014, Israel took a neutral stance on the Russian annexation of Crimea at the United Nations, angering U.S. State Department and White House officials.
 During Operation Protective Edge in 2014, Putin stated that "I support Israel's battle that is intended to keep its citizens protected".
 In August, Russia began increasing fruit imports from Israel, after banning food imports from the EU, Norway, United States, Canada and Australia.
 About two months later India and Israel started to export meat to Russia.

 Relations between Israel and Russia further improved after the Russian military intervention in Syria in September 2015.
-From then until July 2018, Israeli Prime Minister Benjamin Netanyahu and Putin met a total of nine times.
+From then until July 2018, Israeli prime minister Benjamin Netanyahu and Putin met a total of nine times.
 In October 2015, Israel and Russia held meetings to coordinate over Syria, and avoid accidentally clashing or scrambling each other's communications while operating over the country.